-"CHARGE" is the acronym that describes a rare genetic syndrome (estimated incidence of 1-3/10 000 births) characterized by a constellation of clinical findings including Coloboma, Heart defects, choanal Atresia, Retardation of growth and/or development, Genitourinary malformation and Ear abnormalities.
+"CHARGE" is the acronym that describes a rare genetic syndrome (estimated incidence of 1-3/10,000 births) characterized by a constellation of clinical findings, including coloboma, heart defects, choanal atresia, retardation of growth and/or development, genitourinary malformation, and ear abnormalities.
 Additional possible features consist of cranial nerve anomalies, cleft lip/palate, distinctive facial features, renal anomalies, omphalocele/umbilical hernia, scoliosis/hemivertebrae, immune deficiency, hand, and limb anomalies [1] (Figure 1).

-Clinical diagnostic criteria for CHARGE syndrome (CS) were first proposed in 1998 by Blake et al. [2] and then revised in 2005 by Verloes et al. [3].
-CHD7 (chromodomain helicase DNAbinding protein 7) gene, located on 8q12, which regulates the transcription of tissue-specific genes involved in different developmental stages, is the only one associated with this syndrome [4].
-It should be noted a broad CS phenotypic spectrum may occur along with highly variable clinical presentations.
+Clinical diagnostic criteria for CHARGE syndrome (CS) were first proposed in 1998 by Blake et al. [2], and then revised in 2005 by Verloes et al. [3].
+The CHD7 (chromodomain helicase DNAbinding protein 7) gene, located on 8q12, which regulates the transcription of tissue-specific genes involved in different developmental stages, is the only one associated with this syndrome [4].
+It should be noted that a broad CS phenotypic spectrum may occur along with highly variable clinical presentations.
 In this regard, about 20% of patients with a CHD7 mutation do not fulfill the clinical diagnostic criteria and are referred to as atypical CHARGE cases [5].

-Herein, the present systematic review of the literature aims to investigate the prevalence and types of CHDs in CS and their impact on clinical outcome.
+Herein, the present systematic review of the literature aims to investigate the prevalence and types of congenital heart diseases (CHDs) in CS and their impact on clinical outcomes.
 A rare case report of persistent fifth aortic arch (PFAA) in a child with genetically confirmed CS is also described.